How to Annoy Your HR Manager

 By the time your HR staff members find out about the problem, frequently no documentation exists, no performance improvement plan was created, and the employee action will take the additional time necessary to legally, ethically, and effectively fire an employee.
 This causes confusion, frustration, and annoyance for all.

-Fail to read and respond to information regarding benefits or any other topic when the information/communication was provided via various formats—repeatedly—to appeal to all employees.
-Usually, specific instructions and deadlines for a response were provided.
+Fail to read and respond to information regarding benefits or any other annual topic when the information/communication was provided via various formats—repeatedly—to appeal to all employees.
+Usually, specific instructions and deadlines for a response were also provided.
 Often HR summarized the details on a single page and spoke at a meeting about needing the forms returned by a specific deadline.

 A secondary peeve for HR occurs when employees come back to HR with the form and the instructions, and not having even tried to read it, they ask, "What is this about?"
 HR staff members truly appreciate employees who make the effort to read and respond—before coming and demanding your HR manager's time to tell you what the paper you didn't bother to read says.

 One sure-fire way to put an HR Manager in an awkward position is to present a close friend or relative as the "perfect" candidate for a position and to then become indignant when the HR manager requires that normal hiring filters and protocols must occur.

 You can annoy your HR manager by letting HR do the hard tasks as in, "I'll ring the successful candidate to let her know the good news.
 Get HR to ring the unsuccessful candidates."

 Most of them had been married or in partnerships two or three times and had children with their different partners.
 It caused a lot of problems trying to find people, trying to help the pension trustees to unravel their arrangements, manage the competing demands of those who thought they should benefit from the money, and so on.

 You can annoy your HR manager by passing the ball to HR if there is a critical decision needed regarding employee discipline or other relations, finding fault with HR after over-ruling HR instructions, and falsifying HR policies and making a mess in the organization and then, returning to HR to resolve the problem.